Where to Eat in N’Djamena Chad – 3 Best Choices

 Address: Jardin d’amour Al Khadikha.

-what to eat in chad
+where to eat in N'Djamena Chad

 In this quaint little garden inside the park, you can find many local men tucking into large platters of grilled camel meat for around 4000 XAF (about USD $6.50).